By David Crews

 DAVID: You know, Aaron, we have a growing community of hikers up in the Adirondacks.
 What should they be doing to get involved in our democracy?

-DAVID CREWS is a writer, editor, and wilderness advocate who currently resides in Bennington, VT / ancestral lands of Mohican Abenaki peoples.
+DAVID CREWS is a writer, editor, and wilderness advocate who currently resides in southern Vermont / ancestral lands of Mohican and Abenaki peoples.
 He cares for work that engages a reconnection to land and place, wilderness, preservation, nonviolence.
 He currently serves as managing editor for Wild Northeast, as well as Adirondack PEEKS, the official magazine of the Forty-Sixers.
 Find David and his work at davidcrewspoetry.com